 When The Malcolm Whales Foundation was being created by Damien, I was privileged to be asked to become a Trustee.
 Why would I turn down the opportunity to be a part of something so incredible?

 As I look back, we have some fantastic events which have developed over the years which allow us to provide some amazing support to charities, hospitals and individuals.
-Who knew in 2008 it would grow to this!
+Who knew in 2008, when it all started, it would grow to this!
 The first Sponsored Walk in Dorset started with a small group of students from Ely College.
 I am so glad to have been a part of the first walk and since its beginning, I haven’t missed a single year.

-When I look back over the years, its great to think about how many of our teenagers have been involved in raising money for such as great cause.
-The school has also supported the students, enabling visits to children’s cancer wards during Christmas’ to share gifts, all funded by the Malcolm Whales Foundation.
+When I look back over the years, it’s great to think about how many of our teenagers have been involved in raising money for such a great cause.
+The school has also supported the students, enabling visits to children’s cancer wards during Christmas’ to share gifts, all funded by The Malcolm Whales Foundation.

-It’s been really pleasing to see the walk expand from just 30 students, to 165 +, including friends, families and many other external organisations.
+It’s been really pleasing to see the walk expand from just 30 students, to 400+, including friends, families and many other external organisations.
 In recent years we’ve had members of the RAF, Climbing Out and Edgars Gift, two charities we now work in partnership with.
 The 2020 Non-Dorset Walk really showed people’s true colours, many people walking in their local areas (as we couldn’t attend Dorset) to raise money for the charity.
 While I missed the experience taking our students down to Dorset brings, The Non-Dorset Walk proved to us ways we can expand and accommodate more people; providing huge benefits all round.

-In my spare time I also enjoy sports, with football and skiing being two passions of mine.
+In my spare time I enjoy sports, skiing being a big passion of mine.
 I also enjoy a good practice walk with my walking companion, Tess my dog; and we get many of these every week.
 She’s even completed the walk three times (I wish I could have taken her more).
 Not bad for four short legs.